 A rare combination in the world of autism books (and Aspergers books), Expect a Miracle was written for BOTH professionals in the field of autism AND persons/families affected by it.
 Its format allows readers a valuable and unique opportunity to comprehend and appreciate life on the spectrum.
 But in addition, the challenges and lessons revealed are relevant to other differences or hardships, as well.

-The juxtaposition of levity and seriousness make this inspirational story a “must read” for persons/families affected by autism or differences, as well as educators, clinicians, health care providers, and service providers.
+The juxtaposition of levity and seriousness make this inspirational story a “must read” for persons/families affected by autism or differences, as well as educators, clinicians, health care providers, service providers, and employers.
 It is also recommended for anyone seeking to learn more about autism and/or creating purpose out of adversity.

 David explains it best: